telerik/kendo-ui-core/docs/controls/charts/stockchart/data-binding.md

 ### Master and Navigator Data Source

-In this mode you supply two data source instances to the Stock Chart - one for the main chart and one for the Navigator pane.
+In this mode the Stock Chart is set up with two data source instances - one for the main chart and one for the Navigator pane.
-You can see it in action in the [Virtualization demo](http://demos.telerik.com/kendo-ui/financial/virtualization).
+See it in action in the [Virtualization demo](http://demos.telerik.com/kendo-ui/financial/virtualization).

-This mode makes sense when you can provide views over the data with different time resolution.
+This mode makes sense when the service can provide views over the data with different time resolution.
 The Navigator can then load low a resolution preview while the main data source handles the detailed data.

 The data for the Navigator will be fetched only once and without any filters.